hdbham/BrighterAdoptions/src/_posts/NavigatingGrief.md

 ---
+layout: blog.njk
+imageAlt: 'kids playing in sprinklers, lomography'
+date: '2023-12-29T00:00:00-07:00'
-title: "I Didn't Realize There Was Grief Involved"
+title: I Didn't Realize There Was Grief Involved
-image: /assets/images/pic01.jpg
+excerpt: >-
-excerpt: For birth parents, the decision to place a child for adoption often comes with a profound sense of loss and grief.
+  For birth parents, the decision to place a child for adoption often comes with a profound sense of loss and grief.
 It's a decision made out of love and selflessness, yet it's accompanied by the ache of separation and the longing for the child they've nurtured within.
 This is the truth about adoption.
-layout: blog.njk
+thumbnail: /assets/images/pic07.jpg
+author: Hunter
 tags:
   - birth-mother
   - child
   - parenting
 ---
 **Dear Reader,**